- What counts as an emergency expense in Australia?

 - Should I invest my emergency fund to earn more?

 - No. The purpose of an emergency fund is certainty, not growth.
-Shares can fall 30–40% in a downturn — exactly when you are most likely to need the money (job losses spike during recessions).
-A HISA at 5% p.a. is entirely appropriate.
+Shares can fall 30–40% in a downturn, exactly when you are most likely to need the money as job losses spike during recessions.
+A high-interest savings account at current market rates is entirely appropriate.
 The opportunity cost of not investing is worth paying for the peace of mind and protection.
 Once your emergency fund is complete, additional savings above the target can go into ETFs, super, or other investments.

 - Can I use my super as an emergency fund?